John Hyrcanus: Name

-Josephus explains in The Jewish War that John was also known as "Hyrcanus", but does not explain the reason behind this name.
-The only other primary source, the Books of the Maccabees, never used this name with respect to John.
+Josephus explains in The Jewish War that John was also known as "Hyrcanus" but does not explain the reason behind this name.
+The only other primary sources—the Books of the Maccabees—never used this name for John.
 The single occurrence of the name Hyrcanus in 2 Maccabees 3:11 refers to a man to whom some of the money in the Temple belonged during the c.
 178 BCE visit of Heliodorus.

 The reason for the name is disputed amongst biblical scholars, with a variety of reasons proposed: